 When you are buying a property the presence of a TPO should be revealed by the search of the local land charges register.

-Please contact us or use the Apply for it form if you wish to request a Tree Preservation Order be served on a specific tree.
+Please contact us if you wish to request a Tree Preservation Order be served on a specific tree.